Executive Profile

 -

-Government of Barbados: Information Paper on WTO Negotiations on Environmental Goods and Services and Potential Impacts for Barbados
+The Government of Barbados: Policy Paper on WTO Negotiations on Environmental Goods and Services and Potential Impacts for Barbados

 International Engagement and Volunteer Expertise: